I thought I had found it. The perfect mineral sunscreen.

 After years of slathering on thick formulas that felt greasy on my skin and turned me into the female version of Caspar The Ghost, I was finally holding in my hand the superhero that put them all to shame.

-Its superhero name?
+Its name?
 Skinceuticals Mineral Matte UV Defense SPF30.

 On paper, it has it all:

-The Problem With Skinceuticals Mineral Matte UV Defense SPF30
+What’s In Skinceuticals Mineral Matte UV Defense SPF30?

 It’s also super gentle on the skin.
-So gentle, even babies (after they’ve turned 6 months old) can safely use it.
 If you usually stay away from sunscreens because they don’t agree with your sensitive skin, try one with titanium dioxide.
 You’ll be amazed.

 Critics say these tiny molecules can penetrate the skin and cause all kinds of problems once inside the body.
 That’s not true.
-Science has found that these nanoparticles remain on the skin.
+Science has found that these nanoparticles remain on top of your skin.